 Science now understands that our need to be close to nature comes from our evolutionary past.
 This connection is linked to food, shelter, and safety.

 Many design movements focus on function and form.
-However, biophilic design connects us with nature.
+However, Biophilic design connects us with nature.
 It blends the natural and built environments.
 This design includes plants, water, natural materials, and eco-friendly elements in buildings.

 Indirect experience of nature